 There are two airports available for you: Taoyuan International Airport and Songshan Airport.

 Taoyuan Airport is the most important international aviation hub of Taiwan.
 Many cities have direct flights to get there such as Los Angeles, San Francisco, Dubai, Singapore, Seoul, Tokyo, and Hong Kong.
 It has buses to Taipei Bus Station and Nangang Exhibition Center Station, taking 40 minutes or so.
-What’s more, shuttle buses are available for you to high speed rail Taoyuan Station, where you can take a high speed train to Taipei or other cities in west Taiwan.
+What’s more, shuttle buses and airport metro are available for you to high speed rail Taoyuan Station, where you can take a high speed train to Taipei or other cities in west Taiwan.
 There are also free hotel buses to Novotel.
 A skytrain and buses commute between two terminals.

 Songshan Airport mainly serves small planes flying within Taiwan.